evanshortiss/env-var/API.md

 ## from(values, extraAccessors, logger)

-This function is useful if you are not in a typical Node.js environment, or for testing.
+This function is useful if you are not in a typical Node.js environment, want to set defaults, or for testing.
 It allows you to generate an `env-var` instance that reads from the given `values` instead of the default `process.env` Object.